indieza/CodeSnippets-For-CSharp/README.md

 # CodeSnippets-For-C#
 My CodeSnippets For Easy Programming On C#

+Download the .snippet files and paste them in that directory.

+D:\Documents\Visual Studio 2019\Code Snippets\Visual C#\My Code Snippets

-Download The .snippet files and paste them in that directory. after that strat Visual Studio and write something like that:
+After that strat Visual Studio and write something like that:

 printmatrix

-after that press TAB two times and love the magic :)
+After that press TAB two times and love the magic :)

-D:\Documents\Visual Studio 2019\Code Snippets\Visual C#\My Code Snippets